-In light of continued interest rate increases, charitable gift annuities and charitable remainder trusts are excellent options to consider if donors seek guaranteed income for themselves or a loved one now or in the future.
+Given our current interest rate environment, charitable gift annuities and charitable remainder trusts remain attractive options to consider for donors seeking guaranteed income for themselves or a loved one now or in the future while providing a gift of the remainder to the cause you care about at Marquette.
 In addition to receiving a fixed or variable stream of income, donors will also receive a charitable income tax deduction.
 If the gift is funded with appreciated securities or other appreciated assets, they may also reduce the capital gains tax due.
-Note: It was recently announced that CGA rates will increase again in January 2024 by about 0.4%.
-This current climate makes CGAs an especially attractive option for increasing your lifetime income while providing a gift of the CGA remainder to the cause you care about at Marquette.